-What skillset do you need to have or search for (if you are someone employing a UX designer)?
-We offer practical guidance and perspectives from our own experiences.
+What skills do you need to have or search for (if you are someone employing a UX designer)?
+We offer practical guidance and perspectives.

 First, what is UX design?

 There are countless definitions of user experience (UX) all over the web, from Wikipedia to experts in the field.
 Without saying that this is the best definition, I will use Dan Norman‘s since, so the story goes, he was the first to use the term back in 1993 at Apple.

 User experience encompasses all aspects of the end-user’s interaction with the company, its services, and its products.